Harshitjasty/home-workout-pose-analysis/core/squat_model/README.md

 ### 3. Stage detection

 In contrast with other exercises, there are 2 stages when performing squat, “up” and “down” stage.
 Because it is important for error detection to discriminate stage of the squat, a model is trained for this task.
-See this [notebook](./1.counter_model.ipynb) for a evaluation process for this model.

 ### 3. Error detection method